 Wild plum is a shrub that propagates itself by root sprouts to form thickets, or it can be a small tree with spreading, more or less hanging, branches.
+It's a favorite native landscaping plant for its ornamental qualities, edible fruit, and wildlife benefit.
+It is one of many species in its genus.

 Leaves are alternate, simple, 2½–4 inches long, 1½–2 inches wide, broadest at or below the middle; margin sharply toothed; upper surface dark green, lower surface paler and net-veined.